 This could also be considered recycling but I’m putting it in it’s own category because it is one of my favourite ways to shop.
 Some people could easily see this type of shopping as a time consuming chore, but I see it as treasure hunting.
 Once you have your capsule wardrobe dialed in, buying second hand from vintage shops, charity shops, thrift stores, garage sales, etc. is the best way to find those one of a kind gems that no one else has (anymore).
 It’s where you score pieces that have that worn in, pre-loved vibe that so many designers try so hard to pull off but just can’t.
 And if the size or cut is less than ideal, you can easily take it to a tailor to have it adjusted or layer pieces to bring some zest to a pre-existing outfit.
 Plus the prices are typically a tiny fraction of the price you would originally pay.
 See more ways to make the best of second hand shopping here.

 For most people, the majority of waste in their home likely comes from food scraps.
 While many businesses in the Food and Beverage Industry are composting, many people at home are not.
 The food waste is then going to landfills where it’s unable to decay properly and produces methane, a greenhouse gas.
 So by composting, you are minimizing those toxic emissions that are going into the environment and affecting your community.
 Is it really that complicated to set up a compost system to decompose organic material?
-We found this list of 7 Easy Steps to Composting to help us understand how simple it actually is.
-And for those who don’t have the capacity to make them at home, look for other solutions like bringing your food scraps to a local garden or compost nearby.
+We found this easy to follow instruction guide on making a compost at home from our friends at HappyDIYhome to help us understand how simple it actually is.
+Here is the page And for those who don’t have the capacity to make them at home, look for other solutions like bringing your food scraps to a local garden or compost nearby.

 7. USE WHAT YOU HAVE